-- (3) Subject to subsection (2), a search for a document from a backup system is not required before the document is nonexistent or unlocatable for section 47(3)(e). - (4) In this section-
+- only if the agency or Minister considers the document has been kept in, and is retrievable from, the backup system. - (3) Subject to subsection (2), a search for a document from a backup system is not required before the document is nonexistent or unlocatable for section 47(3)(e). - (4) In this section-